ar51an/raspberrypi-fan-control/README.md

   |Blue PWM Signal |Physical Pin 12|
   |Green RPM Signal|Physical Pin 16|

-  Fan's PWM signal wire is connected to the RP4 `Physical/Board pin 12 - GPIO/BCM pin 18`.
+  Fan's PWM signal wire is connected to the RP4 `Physical pin 12 - GPIO pin 18`.
 This fan-control code uses GPIO 18 as default.
 There are 4 pins on RP4 that support hardware PWM `GPIO 12/13/18/19`.
 If you are going to use a different GPIO pin make sure you change the `PWM_PIN` in `params.conf` with the one you use.
 The green tachometer wire on Noctua fan is used to calculate RPM.
-Connect the fan's RPM signal wire to the RP4 `Physical/Board pin 16 - GPIO/BCM pin 23`.
+Connect the fan's RPM signal wire to the RP4 `Physical pin 16 - GPIO pin 23`.
 By default, tacho output is disabled in `params.conf`. (refer to `Points to Note`)

 #
 ### Steps
-#### ⮞ Install WiringPi
+#### ❯ Install pigpio
-* Install `WiringPi C` library.
-You can download it from [WiringPi](https://github.com/WiringPi/WiringPi).
-Installation instructions are available at [Install](https://github.com/WiringPi/WiringPi/blob/master/INSTALL).
+* Install `pigpio C` library.
+You can download it from [pigpio](https://codeload.github.com/joan2937/pigpio/zip/refs/heads/master).

-  > **Quick Reference:**
+  > `unzip -o pigpio-master.zip`
-  > Unzip `sudo unzip -o WiringPi-master.zip -d WiringPi`
+  > `make`
-  > Build and Install `sudo ./build`
+  > `sudo make install`

-#### ⮞ Install FanControl
+#### ❯ Install FanControl
 * Create folder `/opt/gpio/fan`.
 Copy `fan-control` and `params.conf` from the latest release under `build` folder to this newly created folder `/opt/gpio/fan`.
 Make sure both files are under the ownership of root and `fan-control` is executable. **Fan-control will work with default values without `params.conf`.**

   > **Create folder:**